cpjet64/ScavengersCommunitySupportTool/README.md

  4. Wait for the tool to finish.
     * Please note if you clicked the Repair button **_your computer will automatically restart after you click OK_** when the tool is finished.

 <a href="#top">Return to Top</a>

-## Requirements ##

-Before starting you must ensure you have installed the latest Windows Updates to include Cumulative and Optional updates.

-<a href="#top">Return to Top</a>